-Autism is a pervasive developmental disorder, or PDD, a group of developmental disorders that involve delays in the development of many basic skills.
+Autism is one of a group of developmental disorders that fall under the heading of autism spectrum disorders or ASD.
+These conditions involve delays in the development of many basic skills.
 The most notable delay with autism is the ability to socialize or form relationships with others.
 With autism, there's also a delay in the ability to communicate and to use imagination (including fantasy play).

 The exact cause of autism is not known, but research has pointed to several possible factors, including genetics (heredity), metabolic and neurological factors, certain types of infections, and problems during pregnancy and at birth.
 A supposed connection between childhood vaccines and autism has been well discredited by several wide-ranging studies.